telliott99/genealogy/pages/database.md

 g11 .  .  .  .  .  .  .  .  .  .  .
 Daniel Elliott 1640
 g12 .  .  .  .  .  .  .  .  .  .  .  . *
 ```

-There is/are a bug/s in the display of persons deep in the tree.
-I'm not sure at the moment if it's defective logic or some problem with the database, or both.